cyberbpeen/PandemicAlert/README.md

 # PandemicAlert
 The Pandemic Alert is an Android application that provides the latest information updates about the Corona Virus(COVID-19) from Nepal as well as all Corona affected countries of the world.
-And helps to manage social distancing.
+And also helps to manage social distancing.

 # Screenshots
 <table style="width:100%">